 Providing information about your occupation and education is voluntary, but your information will help us to ensure that all students are being well served by Australian schools.

 Find out more

-To find out more about the information requirements requested on the Application to enrol in a NSW Government preschool (PDF 237kB) and Application to enrol in a NSW Government school (PDF 244kB) forms, contact your public school principal or your nearest Department of Education and Communities regional office.
+To find out more about the information requirements requested on the Application to enrol in a NSW Government preschool (PDF 237kB) and Application to enrol in a NSW Government school (PDF 244kB) forms, contact your public school principal.